Difference Between Acetone and Acetic Acid

 What is Acetic Acid?

-Acetic acid is something that is present throughout nature.
+Acetic acid is present throughout nature.
 You might be able to find acetic acid in both animals and plants as well.

-It is sour in taste and has a smell like that of vinegar.
+It is sour and has a smell like that of vinegar.
 Usually, these two factors also act as identifiers in the case of acetic acid.

-It comes from a carboxylic acid and is often stated as the simplest one of the family.
+It comes from a carboxylic acid and is stated as the simplest one in the family.

 Industrially it is prepared from Methanol by a process called carbonylation.

-Though it does not have any color like acetone- the smell of vinegar is how we can tell it apart.
+Though it does not have any colour like acetone- the smell of vinegar is how we can tell it apart.

-An industrial use would be the help of acetic acid in the preparation of fibers especially rayon fibers.
+An industrial use would be the help of acetic acid in preparing fibres, especially rayon fibres.
 You can even use acetic acid in the treatment of cancer cells.
-Doctors often use acetic acid to inject it into the damaged cells.
+Doctors use acetic acid to inject it into the damaged cells.

 Vinegar is essentially acetic acid.
 For this reason, acetic acid is used in the preservation of vegetables.
 The key ingredient in the preparation of rubbers also happens to be acetic acid.